 Meetings of the Southern California Pen Collectors Club are a great place for Los Angeles and Orange County fountain pen collectors to buy, sell, or trade vintage fountain pens.

-To actually JOIN the Southern California Pen Collectors Club / So Cal Pen Club you can come to our next meeting (usually at the Fountain Pen Shop in Monrovia).
+To actually JOIN the Southern California Pen Collectors Club / So Cal Pen Club you can come to our next meeting.
 The location serves Los Angeles fountain pen Collectors and Orange County pen collectors.

-Joining the club involves a modest yearly fee (currently $10) used for stuff like postage and pizza at the meetings.
-The attendance is usually 20-40 or so from our 120 plus roster and visitors.
-Our Southern California Pen Collector Club meetings are held 4 to 5 times a year in the LA and Orange County area, usually at The Fountain Pen Shop or at a member's home or some facilities made available to us.
+Joining the club involves a modest yearly fee (currently $10) used for stuff like pizza at the meetings.
+The attendance is usually 20-40 or so from our roster of a few hundred fountain pen enthusiasts.
+Our Southern California Pen Collector Club meetings are held 4 to 5 times a year in the LA and Orange County area, at a member's home or some facilities made available to us.

 Do you have a vintage